mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 {{"demo": "FocusCheckbox.js"}}

+### Clickable container

+Use the `overlay` prop to shift the focus outline from the Checkbox to its container, making the entire container clickable to toggle the state of the Checkbox.
+This works with any wrapper element—the demo below uses [Sheet](/joy-ui/react-sheet/):

+{{"demo": "OverlayCheckbox.js"}}

 ### Indeterminate

-Technically, the Checkbox component has only two states: checked or unchecked.
-Visually, however, there is an alternate checked state possible called _indeterminate_, which you might think of as an "in-between" state.
+The default Checkbox is _dual-state:_ the user can toggle between checked and unchecked.

+There is, however, the option for a _tri-state_ or indeterminate Checkbox that supports a state known as "partially checked."

-The indeterminate state is often used to communicate the fact that only some out of a set of Checkboxes are checked.
+This indeterminate state is often used to communicate the fact that only some out of a set of Checkboxes are checked.
+As such, it's usually reserved for parent Checkboxes that can control the the state of their children.

 The demo below shows how to implement the `indeterminate` prop on a parent Checkbox that watches for the checked state in its children.
 If only one child is checked, the parent will display the indeterminate state.